bmorcos/discord-downloader/README.md

 optional arguments:
-  -h, --help            show this help message and exit -ft FILETYPES [FILETYPES ...], --filetypes FILETYPES [FILETYPES ...]
+  -h, --help            show this help message and exit -a AFTER, --after AFTER
-                        List of filetypes you want downloaded, e.g. 'txt', 'png'.
-Default is all filetypes.
-Specify multiple items as so: -c 'first' 'second'.
-  -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        Path to where files are saved locally.
-A new directory will be made in the given 'output_dir'.
-Defaults to the current working directory.
-  -c CHANNELS [CHANNELS ...], --channels CHANNELS [CHANNELS ...]
-                        List of channels in which to search for files.
-Default is all channels.
-Specify multiple items as so: -c 'first' 'second'.
-  -s SERVER, --server SERVER
-                        Name of the server in which to search for files.
-                        Default is the first server in the client list.
-  -n NUM_MESSAGES, --num_messages NUM_MESSAGES
-                        How many messages into channel history to search for files.
-Pass 0 for no limit.
-  -d, --dry_run         Don't actually download files, recommended to use with
-                        '-v'.
-  -v, --verbose         Show every file found.
-  -p, --prepend_user    Prepend name of user who uploaded the file to the
-                        local filename.
-  -a AFTER, --after AFTER
                         Search 'num_messages' starting at this date moving forward unless 'before' was also provided, in which